 You probably use all sorts of glass items.
 Just check your refrigerator at home.
 How many glass jars and bottles do you see?
-If you're like most people, you probably use over 80 pounds of glass items every year.
+Many might see glass pickle jars, glass leftover containers, and even glass condiment bottles.
+Unfortunately, most people only recycle a small fraction of the glass they use.

-Although glass is fragile and can break easily, it can be recycled and used again to make all sorts of things.
-Unfortunately, most people only recycle a small portion of the glass they use.
-Recycling glass can help the environment, though, because recycling glass causes less air and water pollution and uses less energy than producing new glass.
+Glass can be recycled to make all sorts of things.
+Recycling glass really helps the planet.
+Making new products from recycled glass causes less air and water pollution.
+It also uses less energy than making new glass.

 When glass arrives at a recycling plant, people and machines sort it by color.
 Similar colors of glass must be recycled together.
 That way, recycled products are as pure as possible.
 This makes them stronger and less likely to break.

 Once the glass is sorted, it’s washed.
 That’s when the breaking begins.
 That’s right!
 To be recycled, glass has to be crushed to make a raw material called cullet.